1359246372/OpenDT/README.md

 # OpenDT
- A open source platform for modeling and simulation of Digital Twin
+A solution to power Digital Twins based on open source frameworks